peteroupc/peteroupc.github.io/bernreq.md

 [^20]: Etessami, K. And Yannakakis, M., "Recursive Markov chains, stochastic grammars, and monotone systems of nonlinear equations", Journal of the ACM 56(1), pp.1-66, 2009.

 [^21]: Banderier, C. And Drmota, M., 2015.
 Formulae and asymptotics for coefficients of algebraic functions.
 Combinatorics, Probability and Computing, 24(1), pp.1-53.

+[^22]: Khosravian-Arab, Hassan, Mehdi Dehghan, and M. R. Eslahchi.
+"A new approach to improve the order of approximation of the Bernstein operators: theory and applications."
+Numerical Algorithms 77 (2018): 111-150.